HosamFathy/Algorithms-Assignment/README.md

    - **Advantages and Limitations:**
      - Efficient for sparse graphs.
      - Not optimal for dense graphs compared to other MST algorithms like Prim's algorithm.

-3. **Implement your written algorithms:**
-   - The implementation allows dynamic input from users to define vertices and edges.

 ---